TheGreatWaves/TheGreatWaves.github.io/content/projects/macten.md

 There is no standardized term for the two aforementioned types, however, `Rust` calls them `Declarative` and `Procedural` type macros respectively, and that's what we will be referring to them as.
 ## 3.1 Declarative Macros
-If you ever happen to find yourself in the middle of a discourse regarding macros (godforbid), it is most likely that they are discussing about `declarative` macros.
+A `declarative` macro is the most common type of macro, it is typically what people refer to when they talk about macros.

-`Declarative` macros are conceptually simple, it's just substitution.
+They are conceptually simple, involving only basic string substitution.

+This type of macro is most prominent in `C`, being the only macro type it supports.

+Examples below showcases what declarative macros look like in `C`.
-## 3.1.1 Value Macros
+### Value Macros

-In `C`, we can define a macro using the `#define` directive.
+In `C`, we can define a macro (declarative) using the `#define` directive.
 ```c
 // Defining constants.
 #define PI 3.14159f
 ```
+Here, the symbol `PI` is assigned the value `3.14159f`.

 Then to use it, we simply have to invoke the macro name in our code and the value will be pasted during compile-time.
 ```c
 float calculate_circle_area(float radius)